THE PRINCIPLE OF PURPOSE

 Biology, Virtue and Mission

-During adolescence or young adulthood many stumble into the same awful awareness—that life has not apparent meaning or purpose, and that our living is mostly for naught, besides the fleeting relevance our time, attention and actions hold to the others who share our common delusion.
+During adolescence or young adulthood, many stumble into the same awful awareness that life has no apparent meaning or purpose, and that our living is mostly for naught, besides the fleeting relevance our time, attention and actions hold to the others who share our common delusion.
 Adults, and others who care about us, will quickly cry “nihilism” and proclaim our discovery as nothing more than a phase of youth, a sophomoric epiphany, or a stage of development to be quickly outgrown and discarded, like the ragged short pants and sneakers we wore at play when we were small.

 So, here we are one day… Alive and seemingly thinking.
 There’s lots to do and say and hear to distract from birth and death.
 A fairly pleasant way to pass a life.
 But what of our purpose?
 What of this sense that I need some reason to be?
 Is it all just pleasant sensation?
 Or the struggle to improve and get by?
 Is there some better or other reason to be here?
 Are we nothing more than a momentary flash and glimmer of life in an otherwise silent void?

 The investigations of science have revealed one certain purpose to our lives; and that is to live.
 Life seems to abhor death, resists the fact and pull of mortality to take us away.
 Answers “no” or “wait” or “why” to the necessity of life’s end.
 We see that everywhere where life is, and tries, and carries on – and endless grasping after more life, and more time; even if that time is suffering, painful and without peace.
 So, we have that at least—the purpose of staying alive.